MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 ### Scalar function

-This example shows how to understand the syntax of the [hash function](hashfunction.md).
+This example shows the syntax and an example usage of the [hash function](hashfunction.md), followed by an explanation of how each syntax component translates into the example usage.

 #### Syntax